 OBD2 Scanner Buying Guide

-To help you navigate the purchase of your OBD2 scanner, we’ve compiled a guide with all the basics.
+To help you navigate the purchase of your OBD2 scanner, we’ve compiled a guide with all the basics and features of these products for cars and trucks.
 Here’s what to look for as far as pre-purchase considerations plus common questions and answers on the topic of scanners.

 Here’s what to look for when shopping for a vehicle scanner.

-Other devices are traditional handheld units with cables to plug into your vehicle.
-These are the type of unit you will often see in mechanic shops and parts stores.
-Fortunately, the updated versions often have color screens, long cables for easy access, and vehicle battery-dependent power.
+Other OBD2 devices are traditional handheld units with included cables to plug into your vehicle.
+These are the types of unit you will often see in mechanic shops and parts stores with LCD displays.
+Fortunately, the updated versions often have color LCD screens, long cables for easy access, and vehicle battery-dependent power.

-There are also other units that are hybrids, such as those with remote plugs and a reception device of their own.
-The devices often resemble smartphones or tablets and run on their own software, with separate charging and updating requirements from the unit which plugs into your vehicle’s port.
+There are also other OBD2 units that are hybrids, such as those with remote plugs and a reception device of their own.
+The devices often resemble smartphones or tablets and run on their own software that you launch, with separate charging and updating requirements from the unit which plugs into your vehicle’s port.